kaizendorks/kaizendorks.github.io/website/tutorials/kubernetes/3-basic-networking.md

 kibana-9d6df8c77-qz6mk   1/1     Running   0          3m59s
 ```

 Awesome, we have a Kibana server deployed to our cluster!
-So, how can reach its default port (5601) from our browser?
+Now let's expose its port `5601` so we can open it in the browser.

 We can easily create a **NodePort service** using the `kubectl expose` command.
 This saves us from having to manually define the YAML manifest of the Service (Make sure to expose the default kibana port, `5601`)
 ```bash{1}